Popular European cars you don’t see in Canada

 Although we do have these two tiny cars in Canada, they are nowhere near as popular here as they are in Europe.
 In fact, the Smart Car will soon be disappearing from the North American market altogether.
 The micro-car market has been declining in North America, and larger vehicles such as SUVs have been dominating the market meaning that the Fiat 500 is also in danger of leaving North America.

 Love your vehicle but worried about costs associated with your vehicle?
-Obvi has brought Extended Auto Warranty and GAP Insurance online in Western Canada, saving up to 70% compared to buying from the dealership and giving you better coverage.
-Get a quick online quote now.
+Obvi has brought Extended Auto Warranty online in Western Canada, saving up to 50% compared to buying from the dealership and giving you better coverage.